nedbat/coveragepy/doc/index.rst

 can show which parts of your product code are being exercised by tests, and which are not.

+The latest version is 3.0.1, released 7 July 2009.
+It is supported on Python 2.3 through 2.6.

 Quick start
 -----------

-Coverage.py 3.0 works on Python 2.3 through 2.6.
 Getting started is easy:

 #.
 Install coverage.py from the
     `coverage page on the cheeseshop <http://pypi.python.org/pypi/coverage>`_,